variegated-coffee/open-lcc-board/README.md

 * The Schottky diodes do not provide adequate power supply reverse current protection. **DO NOT SUPPLY POWER FROM BOTH A DEBUG BOARD AND A CONTROL BOARD SIMULTANEOUSLY**
 * It is unnecessary to connect both SD_DET_A and SD_DET_B to an MCU.

-### R2B (main branch)
+### R2B (r2b branch)

-This revision hasn't been completely manufactured, and I don't intend to do that either.
-I have ordered non-assembled PCBs, and will verify that the OR-ing controller design works as intended.
+This revision hasn't been completely manufactured, and I don't intend to ever do that.
+I did order PCBs and verify the OR-ing controller subcircuit though, which is why there's now a R2C.

-**The first attempt att verifying the OR-ing controller design was a failure.
-As of right now, you shouldn't order R2B.**

-#### Changes from R2B
+#### Changes from R2A

 * Replaced the Schottky Diodes with two LM5050-1 OR-ing controllers.
 * Connected SD card DET_A to GND, and removed the connection from the RP2040.
 * Widened traces and trace clearances, and added copper pours for improved manufacturability.

+#### Errata

+* The LM5050-1 and the MOSFET have reverse leakage currents totalling 0.6 mA.
+While this is unlikely to cause any issues in the real world, adding pulldown resistors seems prudent.

+### R2C (main branch)

+This revision hasn't been completely manufactured either (I'm running R2A in my machine), and as of writing, I don't have any plans to do so.
+Considering the small changes from R2B and R2A, which have been partially verified and fully verified respectively though, everything should work a treat.

+#### Changes from R2B

+* Added 18K7 pulldown resistors to the power supply rails.